alan-hamm/DataPulse-dev/README.md

    3. **Refer to Setup Instructions**
       For more detailed instructions on configuring the Dask dashboard and securing it for local access, see the `Dask_Dashboard_Setup_Instructions.txt` file in the `config/` directory.

-   **_By default, the settings in `distributed.yaml` are optimized for high-performance processing with Dask on systems with significant CPU and memory resources.
-Adjust as needed to suit your environment._**

 ## Preprocessing with DocumentParser.ipynb
 Use DocumentParser.ipynb if your documents are not in UTMA's expected format.
 The notebook: